1Password/terraform-provider-onepassword/docs/index.md

 ## Use with 1Password CLI

-Minimum 1Password CLI version `v2.23.0` is required.
+:warning: Minimum [1Password CLI version](https://app-updates.agilebits.com/product_history/CLI2) `v2.23.0` is required.

 Retry mechanism is implemented when using the provider with 1Password CLI.
 The reason for having a retry mechanism is that 1Password doesn't allow parallel modification on the items located in the same vault.
 Note that each retry fast forwards to the [service account rate limit](https://developer.1password.com/docs/service-accounts/rate-limits/) if use with service account.